*Source names have been redacted for privacy.

 peats their claim regarding “self-defense.”
 However, that is not the case.

-“[The Israel Defense Forces] would beat people, including women … for being out,” said Maya, a Palestinian Muslim with family in the West Bank.
+“[The Israel Defense Forces] would beat people, including women … for being out,” said a Palestinian Muslim with family in the West Bank.
 “They’d sometimes shoot people [down].
 [I] would try to sleep, and [I’d] hear people screaming for their lives.
 [Sometimes,] they’d break into houses.
 They killed one of my cousins when I was there.
 One time, my mom was trying to come back from my uncle’s house, they [aimed a] sniper at her in the taxi, and then threw a smoke bomb at them.”

 Similarly, Western media primarily reports on Palestine resistance groups attacks over Israeli assaults.
 The displacement of Palestinian people by Israeli violence is downplayed and normalized with language